kiamalek/kiamalek/README.md

 - 👋 Hi, I’m @kiamalek
-- 👀 I’m interested in App-developing by either swift or flutter and working as a web developer.
+- 👀 I’m interested in App-developing by either swift or flutter and now I'm working as a web developer.
 - 🌱 I’m currently learning MongoDB for backend.
+And it's exciting .
-- 💞️ I’m looking to collaborate on Ecommercial management.
+- 💞️ I’m looking to collaborate on Ecommercial management, because I'm eager to develop my abilities.
 - 📫 How to reach me ...

 <!---